Kootu Recipe From Southern India

 - You can add tamarind paste directly to kootu.

 - You can cook vegetables and lentil-sprouts mixture separately.
-But cooking everything in cooker saves time.
+But cooking everything in the cooker saves time.

 - The same recipe can be followed to prepare the kootu using any single vegetable of your choice.